A research by Dhani Irwanto, 26 September 2015

 Figure 19.
 Clarified Martellus’ map

 Abraham Ortelius’ map is the first modern atlas that includes almost the major islands and places in the Greater India.
-In addition to showing Zeilan (Sri Lanka) and Sumatra, Taprobana disappears and Burneo (Kalimantan) and other islands in the archipelago were added.
+In addition to showing Sri Lanka (“Zeilan”) and Sumatera (“Sumatra”), Taprobana disappears, and Kalimantan (“Burneo”) and other islands in the archipelago are added.
 Thus, it shows the incredibly improved knowledge of the cartographers in that time.
+A presumption raise that the knowledge of the archipelago have been understood since that time, and the cartographers should have found out that Taprobana is actually Kalimantan, making it disappeared from the maps.

 Geographic Conditions of Taprobana